markkoszykowski/ECE465---Cloud-Computing/Homework 1b/README.md

  - Improved tooling -> added building and cleaning scripts
  - Added executable .jar file to build routine that compiles with dependencies
  - Added logging

+## Usage

+Once you have cloned the Git repository, simply enter the root and run

+    sh ./build.sh

+At this point, a 'target' folder should have been created.
+To execute the compiled code, enter the 'target' folder and run

+    java -jar ece465_hw1b-v1.2.jar

+## Removal

+To remove the compiled code, simply enter the root and run

+    sh ./clean.sh

 ## Authors